Regenleif's Guide to Druiding

 30-50 Shalemont Shalemont Storyline Quest, kill mobs your level as you go along.

-31-36 Shalemont MacCroin Camp (Use the fettlecap mushrooms for the repeatable quest)
+31-36 Shalemont MacCroin Camp (Use fettlecap mushrooms for the repeatable quest)

-37-40 Shalemont Issian's Ramp (focus on killing mages, they are easier -- stay out of their melee range)
+37-40 Shalemont Issian's Ramp (Focus on killing mages, they are easier -- stay out of their melee range though)

-40-47 Shalemont Southest Camp (Go to Rufflecramp, and kill him over and over again, he has a fast respawn time)
+40-47 Shalemont Southest Camp (Go to Rufflecramp, and kill him over and over again, he has a fast respawn time and solid XP)

-48-53 Shalemont Forward Base (North of Shalemont River Ley, Ribbonsword, Duelists, etc -- EASY kills, lots of XP)
+48-53 Shalemont Forward Base (North of Shalemont River leystone, Ribbonsword, Duelists, etc -- EASY kills, lots of XP)

-50-60 Stonevale Stonevale Farm Quests (there are a number of quests here: do all except the duskshadow armor ones -- at level 100 you can do spiritshadow, which is much better)
+50-60 Stonevale Stonevale Farm Quests (there are a number of quests here: do all except the duskshadow armor ones)

-[At level 60, see Piranus (west of SV Farm) and do his quests to enter the Otherworld]
+[At level 60, see Piranus (west of SV Farm, down the river) and do his quests to enter the Otherworld]

-60-143 Otherworld Otherworld Passage, find Arbiter Kester and start his questline; at several points you can repeat the quest, do at these points until the xp sours:
+60-143 Otherworld Otherworld Passage, find Arbiter Kester and start his questline; at several points you can repeat a quest, keep repeating at the following points until the xp sours:

 ~85 [Repeatable Quest: you gather necklaces in the Sewers, farm the necklaces over and over again (until you have 10+ of each) and turn them in at once]